INMD Early Career Investigator Partnership Prize (2019/2020)

 - Contact Information

 INMD supports research to enhance health in relation to diet, digestion, excretion, and metabolism; and to address causes, prevention, screening, diagnosis, treatment, support systems, and palliation for a wide range of conditions and problems associated with hormone, digestive system, kidney, and liver function.
-The INMD New Investigator Partnership Prize will support New Investigator Prizes awarded by Partner Organizations (voluntary health sector organizations such as non- profit organizations, professional organizations and registered charities) that recognize outstanding research relevant to the Institute's mandate.
+The INMD Early Career Investigator (ECI) Partnership Prize will support ECI Prizes awarded by Partner Organizations (voluntary health sector organizations such as non- profit organizations, professional organizations and registered charities) that recognize outstanding research relevant to the Institute's mandate.
 INMD will fund a maximum amount for a single prize of $2,500 per Partner Organization, which must be matched equally by partner funds (making the total value of each prize $5,000).
 For information on INMD, please refer to the INMD website and Refreshed Strategic Plan 2015-2018.

 Successful applicants (Partner Organizations, NOT individuals) will be notified within 9 weeks of application submissions.
 Funds will be released upon verification of awardees by the Partner Organization(s).

-2. Available Funds
+2. Available funds

 The INMD contribution to the amount available for this award is subject to availability of funds allocated annually to CIHR by parliamentary appropriations, and the conditions that may be attached to them.